aurbac/workshop-aws-core-services/tutorials/VPCFromScratch.md

 2.17\.
 Select the key pair that you created in the beginning of this lab from the drop-down and check the **"I acknowledge"** checkbox.
 Then click the **Launch Instances** button.

+Now you can try [connecting to Your Linux Instance from Windows Using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).